 As of 2017-2018 school year, Pennsylvania attendance laws have changed.
 We, here at DVMS would like to share with you this new information.

-Any absence beyond 10 cumulative days require a doctor’s note.
+Any absence beyond 10 cumulative days requires a doctor’s note.
 The school will offer and implement a Student Attendance Improvement Plan (SAIP) if a student is truant (Defined as 3 unexcused absences), habitually truant (Defined as 6 unexcused absences) or has excessive absences Defined as a total of 10 absences).
 Letters such as truancy, excessive absence, and first offense will be mailed home to ensure parent/guardian is properly informed of the student’s attendance record.
 A SAIP plan will be initiated and consequences outlined below will be discussed with the student and guardian:

 - Student may not receive their allotted educational time and may not be academically successful